Inside: A step-by-step guide to making a neon framed skull decoration.

 - Finally, the Halloween skull decor is ready to hang.
 Just press the button on the battery pack to illuminate the skull.

-If you love the idea of illuminated Halloween decorations you should check out these upcycled Halloween bottles.
-Or if you’re just a fan of pink neon lights, then check out this neon pink heart for Valentine’s.
+If you love the idea of illuminated Halloween decorations, you should check out these upcycled Halloween bottles and other skeleton craft ideas.
+Or, if you’re just a fan of pink neon lights, check out this neon pink heart for Valentine’s.

 If you want a cute Halloween craft, check out this Scandinavian DIY Halloween felt decoration.

-You can find more Halloween craft ideas here.
+You can find more upcyled Halloween decorations here.